-COURSE DESCRIPTION: 3
+COURSE DESCRIPTION 3

 LEARNING OBJECTIVES: 3

 PREREQUISITE(S): 3

 LEARNING OUTCOMES AND SUBMISSION REQUIREMENTS: 4

 IMPORTANT DATES AND DEADLINES: 6

 COURSE SCHEDULE: 6

-REQUIRED COURSE MATERIALS: 7
+REQUIRED COURSE MATERIALS: 6

 COURSE REQUIREMENTS AND METHODS OF EVALUATION: 7

 GRADING SHEME: 7

 HOW TO SUCCESSFULLY COMPLETE THIS COURSE: 7

 CONTRIBUTION TO LEARNING GOALS OF THE PROGRAM (BCom, BIB): 8

 ADDITIONAL INFORMATION 9

-COURSE DESCRIPTION:
+COURSE DESCRIPTION

-Welcome to BUSI 1995!
+Welcome to BUSI2995!

-This is the first course in the four-year career development program, specifically designed for the Sprott School of Business undergraduate students.
+This is the second course in the four-year career development program, specifically designed for the Sprott School of Business undergraduate students.
 This course is designed to equip students with job-readiness skills and awareness to find meaningful employment and career success.
 The Employability Passport complements the academic knowledge and skills gained through Sprott's undergraduate business degree programs.

 Students will use experiential learning to continually build and develop career readiness.
 Students are granted the opportunity to participate in various activities and events outside of the classroom to develop and practice soft skills needed to be career ready.
 This will help build a student's unique career toolbox designed to highlight individual strengths, skills, and experience related to their targeted industry.
+The intention is to add onto the skills you developed in Year 1 of the Employability Passport course.